rustandruin/NystromBestiary/README.md

 Send comments, suggestions, and complaints to agittens AT ebay FULLSTOP com

-Contents:
+Contents
 --------
-the extensions/ directory contains the implementations of various Nystrom extensions the io/ directory contains the code used to create, load, and process the datasets the datasets/ directory contains the datasets used in the experiments the experiments/ directory contains a set of m-files that actually runs the Nystrom extensions on various datasets and stores statistics on the errors and timing the outputs/ directory is used to store the output of the experiments the plots/ directory stores the plots of the timings and errors the auxiliary/ directory contains code needed in computing the extensions the visualization/ directory contains the code used to produce the plots of the various timings and errors the misc/ directory contains miscellany (so far, the code to generate the data for Table 2 in the paper)
+- the extensions/ directory contains the implementations of various Nystrom extensions
+- the io/ directory contains the code used to create, load, and process the datasets
+- the datasets/ directory contains the datasets used in the experiments
+- the experiments/ directory contains a set of m-files that actually runs the Nystrom extensions on various datasets and stores statistics on the errors and timing
+- the outputs/ directory is used to store the output of the experiments
+- the plots/ directory stores the plots of the timings and errors
+- the auxiliary/ directory contains code needed in computing the extensions
+- the visualization/ directory contains the code used to produce the plots of the various timings and errors
+- the misc/ directory contains miscellany (so far, the code to generate the data for Table 2 in the paper)

-Usage instructions:
+Usage instructions
 -------
-(*ALL m files should be run from the base folder, otherwise you'll run into path issues *) To produce the figures in the paper,
+_ALL m files should be run from the base folder, otherwise you'll run into path issues_
+To produce the figures in the paper:
 Short story, ensure that you are in the base directory, 'NystromBestiary', and run the following commands from the Matlab prompt: